BamikeBambam/alx-zero_day/0x03-git/README.md

-some of this contains read me
+some of this contains reddington